Stephenson-Lab/mech-checker-dev/README.md

-# Mech-Checker (A Chemical Structure Answer Checker)
+# Mech-Checker-light (A Chemical Structure Answer Checker)
 ### A Browser-Based Molecular Structure Input and Validation Tool
 Designed for Blackboard Ultra and LMS Integration